Multielectron ionization of three-electron strongly driven Ne at high intensities: Method

 where $Q_i$ is the charge, $m_i$ is the mass, $\mathbf{r}_{i}$ is the position vector and $\mathbf{\tilde{p}}_{i}$ is the canonical momentum vector of particle $i$.
 The mechanical momentum $\mathbf{p}_{i}$ is given by

 where $\mathbf{A}(y,t)$ is the vector potential and $\mathbf{E}(y,t) = - \dfrac{\partial\mathbf{A}(y,t)}{\partial t}$ is the electric field of the laser pulse.
 We note that, in the ECBB model, we account for the motion of the three electrons and the nucleus at the same time.
-The effective Coulomb potential that an electron $i$ experiences at a distance $|\mathbf{r}_{4}-\mathbf{r}_{i}|$ from the core (particle 4 with $Q_{4}=3$ a.u.), due to the charge distribution of electron $j$ is derived as follows \cite{Agapi3electron,PhysRevA.40.6223}.
-We approximate the wavefunction of a bound electron $j$ with a 1s hydrogenic wavefunction
+To derive the effective Coulomb potential that an electron $i$ experiences at a distance $|\mathbf{r}_{4}-\mathbf{r}_{i}|$ from the core (particle 4 with $Q_{4}=3$ a.u.), due to the charge distribution of electron $j$, we approximate the wavefunction of a bound electron $j$ with a 1s hydrogenic wavefunction